Welcome to my 2018 round-up and 2019 predictions of the Staten Island Real Estate Market.

 First, a quick recap of my predictions as shared in my blog Staten Island Real Estate Forecast for 2018.

-elephant wheel in the room, the New York Wheel project has been axed.
+Now, regarding the elephant wheel in the room, the New York Wheel project has been axed.
 After years of going back and forth with the wheel project fate was sealed recently with the developers’ last-ditch attempt rejected.
 An auction date has been set for the parts of the construction that have been able to be reused.
 While this is undoubtedly a blow to the North Shore, there has still been significant investment in infrastructure surrounding the wheel site, and I feel confident that this trend will continue moving into 2019.

 The Empire Outlets, which I also mentioned in my previous blog has a grand opening scheduled for April 17, 2019.
 The opening of this outlet mall, I believe, will be a great source of economic activity for our borough and will hopefully be an engine for jobs growth in the area and for local and international businesses to thrive.
 There is no shortage of both local and international brands that will have a presence at the mall, including as far afield as Australia with the addition of a Cotton On store at the site.